This document describes the tcl command (pv

 the network operation has successfully completed.
 The return result (either

-the command type is a get the user must insure that the data is valid (the
+the user must ensure that the data is valid (the

 network operation might have succeeded but the GPIB instrument timed out

-during a GPIB read).
-The stat/info command type is also used to check the
+command type is also used to check the

 validity of data.

-IOC and the tcl linked variable can change at any time and are only
+The user must keep in mind that both the process variable in an IOC and the tcl linked variable can change at any time and are only synchronized during a get or put type command.

-Use of lists is encouraged in link, get, put and mon types to
+Use of lists is encouraged in link

 improve the efficiency of the network communications.

-Use of mon types is encouraged for process variables which change
+types is encouraged for process variables which change

 infrequently (at least less frequently than referenced in script) and for